nielswitte/OpenSim-CMS/api/README.md

 |-------------------|-----------|-------------------------------------------------------------------------------------------|
 | image             | file      | Base64 encoded file, needs to be jpeg, jpg, png or gif                                    |

 ### Change password
+Use the following function to update the user's password.
+You can update passwords of other users when you at least have `WRITE` permissions or when you know the `currentPassword`.

 ```http
 PUT /api/user/<USER-ID>/password/ HTTP/1.1